-She has been published in hundreds of major newspapers, including The Wall Street Journal and USA Today, and has appeared on ABC’s 20/20 and on hundreds of radio and television programs in the U.S. Grace-Marie speaks extensively in the U.S. and abroad, including at the London School of Economics, Oxford University, and the Gregorian University at the Vatican.
+She has been published in hundreds of major newspapers, including The Wall Street Journal, The New York Times,and USA Today, and has appeared on hundreds of radio and television programs.
+She edited Empowering Health Care Consumers through Tax Reform and has contributed to numerous other books.
+Grace-Marie speaks extensively in the U.S. and abroad, including Harvard University, the London School of Economics, Oxford University, and the Gregorian University at the Vatican.

-She received the 2007 Outstanding Achievement Award for Promotion of Consumer Driven Health Care from Consumer Health World, and she serves on the board of the Association of Private Enterprise Education.
+She received the 2007 Outstanding Achievement Award for Promotion of Consumer Driven Health Care from Consumer Health World.
 In the mid-1990s, Grace-Marie served as executive director of the National Commission on Economic Growth and Tax Reform.
 For 12 years, she was president of Arnett & Co., a health policy analysis and communications firm.
-Her early career was in politics and journalism, where she received numerous awards for her writings on politics and economics.
+Her early career was in politics and journalism where she received numerous awards for her writings on politics and economics.